RavenDB lets you define a backup task per-database

 Server-Wide Backup Tasks in the Database Tasks View

-The Server-Wide Backup Tasks can also be viewed in both the database's Ongoing-Tasks view
+The Server-Wide Backup Tasks created for each database, can be viewed in the database's Ongoing-Tasks view.

-Use either one of these views to see a task's details, or trigger an immediate backup for the selected database.
+You can use this view to see a task's details, or to trigger an immediate backup.

 To edit or modify a Server-Wide task, navigate back to the Server-Wide Backup view.